shayaansultan/tp/docs/UserGuide.md

 ## FAQ

+**Q1: How do I install Java 11?**
+**A1:** Follow the instructions on the [Java 11 download page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

-**Q**: How do I transfer my data to another Computer?<br>
+**Q2: How can I transfer my ContactSwift data to another computer?**
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A2:** Install ContactSwift on the other computer and replace the data file with the one from your previous installation.

 ---